-- 1. Identify appropriate programs for transition to academic, technical, and career education and development that meet the needs of individual students with exceptionalities. - 2.
-Interpret and apply results of transition assessments to determine appropriate planning strategies to assist students, parents or guardians, caregivers, and stakeholders in developing postsecondary education and career goals for postschool outcomes. - 3.
-Select instructional approaches to assist students with exceptionalities to engage in self-determination and self-advocacy practices. - 4.
-Identify and compare resources and strategies that can assist individual students with exceptionalities to function independently in postsecondary education, home and community living, and employment.
+- 3. Select instructional approaches to assist students with exceptionalities to engage in selfdetermination and self-advocacy practices. - 4.
+Identify and compare resources and strategies that can assist individual students with disabilities to function independently in postsecondary education, home and community living, and employment.